-What makes our strategies more sustainable than the broader global investing universes or indices?
+What makes our strategies more sustainable than the broader global investing indices?
 The short answer is the high quality of the companies in which we invest, resulting from our proprietary investment process and disciplined approach.

 Today’s business leaders operate in an environment that is more competitive and transparent than at any time in history.
 These leaders are held accountable by the evolving expectations of shareholders globally, the scrutiny of regulators, employees and customers, as well as a growing class of stakeholders that can include everyone from activists and whistleblowers to citizen journalists and Twitter pundits.

 In this environment, sustained success demands extraordinary vision, experience and discipline.
 At Cumberland, we screen thousands of public companies every year based on a process that has been honed over decades.
 We study numerous qualitative and quantitative factors to identify companies that have achieved a clear advantage over an extended period of time.

 Qualitative and quantitative factors we study and prioritize

 |Business model||Return on equity|

 |Competitive moat||Return on assets|